-A mechanics lien is an excellent source of protection for subcontractors and material suppliers when it comes to protecting payment rights on private commercial construction projects.
+A mechanics lien is an excellent source of protection for subcontractors, material suppliers, and design professionals when it comes to protecting payment rights on private commercial construction projects.
 However, it requires diligent and thorough paperwork to file a mechanics lien in the state of Texas.
 In this post, we’ll look at the notice of intent to lien form, how it works, and what you should know.

 First, what notice of intent to file a lien?

 The notice of intent to lien form in Texas is also commonly called a pre-lien notice.
-Basically, if you are a subcontractor, sub-subcontractor, or materials supplier and slow payment or non-payment is affecting you on a job, then sending the general contractor and owner a pre-lien notice is often enough to initiate payment.
+If you are a subcontractor, materials supplier, or eligible design professional and slow payment or non-payment is affecting you on a job, then sending the general contractor and owner a pre-lien notice is often enough to initiate payment.
 Why?
 Because a notice of intent to file a lien (in Texas) alerts the general contractor or owner that you are not being paid for your work and could publicly file a lien against the property in order to collect.

 As is the case with Texas’ complicated construction laws, there are confusing requirements for sending a notice of intent to file a lien – and ignoring them will forfeit your right to file a lien at all.